LOUGHBOROUGH

 Finally, a few thank yous:

 1. to the AWGB for organising such a fantastic event.
 It's a great way to catch up with everybody and find out what's going on in the wood world.
-Long may they continue to do run this event.
+Long may they continue to run this event.

 2. to the demonstrators who come from far and wide and add their work to the gallery so it gives us an even harder time choosing which pieces to buy

-3. to the turners who contribute work to the gallery - it is really exciting for us to see such a wide range of work in one place and it was particularly good to see so much work from the younger turners this year which means there'll be new turners to buy from in years to come
+3. to the turners who contribute work to the gallery - it is really exciting for us to see such a wide range of work in one place

 4. to Charles Sharpe, the official photographer for the Top 50.
-Charles kindly let us use his Top 50 photos in 2005 and 2007
+Charles kindly let us use his Top 50 photos in 2005, 2007 and 2009.

 This website is sponsored and maintained by The Daniel Collection